inkVerb/VIP/Orientation.md

 ### Formatting & instructions

-This is normal text, which may label or tell something, it is rare in these lessons.
+This is normal text, which may label or tell something, it is rare in these lessons

 *This italics text is a note that helps teach and explain something in a lesson*